 Online reviews have transformed the way consumers make purchasing decisions.
 They are more than just a way to gather information for shoppers, but they have the power to dramatically influence the purchasing decisions.
 But the degree of these reviews influence depends on a number of factors, such as star ratings, the nature & number of the review content, the presence of negative reviews and the price of the item.

-These recommendations are provided for retailers to know how the online reviews can be used to increase the customer value:
+These recommendations are provided for retailers to know how online reviews can be used to increase customer value:

-- When reviews were displayed for a lower-priced product in the gift retailer, the conversion rate increased 190%.
-However, for a higher-priced product, the conversion rate increased 380%.
+When reviews were displayed for a lower-priced product in the gift retailer, the conversion rate increased by 190%.
+However, for a higher-priced product, the conversion rate increased by 380%.

-- Purchase likelihood increases 15% when consumers are exposed to reviews written by a verified buyer vs. an anonymous review.
+Purchase likelihood increases by 15% when consumers are exposed to reviews written by a verified buyer vs. an anonymous review.

 Data were driven from 57,000 reviews from consumers and 65,000 reviews from verified buyers for about 13,500 unique products in a number of categories; including health and beauty, electronics, home and garden equipment, over the course of one year, tracking the number of page views and sales as each product accumulated reviews.